 Casey Iiams-Hauser leads the DIGI team’s technical contributions to the Côte d’Ivoire project.
 He serves the roles of technical project manager ensuring the project remains on track while also providing technical assistance to the team in design, development and testing, as well as installation and deployment.
 Mr. Iiams-Hauser has been managing the OpenELIS security upgrades for the past year and began work on the system in 2012.
 He speaks French.
 He holds his Master of International Affairs from Columbia University School of International and Public Affairs.

-Carli Rogosin, Digital Health Workforce Specialist
+Carli Rogosin, Senior Digital Health Specialist

-Carli Rogosin is a Digital Health Workforce Specialist with DIGI.
+Carli Rogosin is a Senior Digital Health Specialist with DIGI.
 Her expertise includes curriculum development, training, and evaluation, primarily in laboratory and health systems development and strengthening.
 She is skilled in designing new software features based on user feedback and managing the software quality assurance process.
 She has also worked on stakeholder engagement and sustainability for health systems projects.
 Over the past year, she has led the capacity building of the Zimbabwe Data Improvement Project and guided the team towards deployment and implementation.
 She also leads the Digital Square project funded by PATH working to create out-of-the-box solutions for data exchange between OpenELIS and OpenMRS and between OpenELIS and OpenLMIS.
 She has also contributed to the design and training plan for the Policy Information Management System in South Africa.
 She holds a master’s degree in International Affairs from Columbia University and is fluent in French.

 Greg Rossum, Software Engineer